monikazm/ETH-MIKE/doc/1_architecture.md

 If a metric evaluator has sub (series) evaluators defined in *series_metric_evaluators*, it uses the function *get_series_idx* (needs to be implemented when creating a new evaluator for a new assessment type with multiple series) to partition the raw data (lists with one element per trial -> lists with one element per trial of that series) and then adds the metrics which are obtained by running the corresponding sub-evaluators on the respective data partitions to its own metrics.

+Each metric evaluator returns a dictionary which maps metric names (prefixed with the evaluator's name) to the corresponding scalar metric values.
+For the top-level evaluator of a certain assessment type, this directly corresponds to the row to be inserted into the corresponding database result table, which is then done by the DataProcessor.

 [file_processing.py]: ../mike_analysis/core/file_processing.py
+[study_config.py]: ../mike_analysis/study_config.py
+[redcap_api.py]: ../mike_analysis/core/redcap_api.py